 Software & Hardware

 You also have to think about your software and hardware.
 Not all graphics cards are created equally, and so you may have to do your research to see if your hardware can cope with the resolution of multiple screens, or indeed one high resolution ultrawide screen.
 You don’t want to put too much strain on your computer, as this will inevitably hinder your sim racing experience.

-You also have to think about more specific things like the field of view that you will be able to experience, as well as what is known as bezel effects.
+You also have to think about more specific things like the field of view (FOV) that you will be able to experience, as well as the bezels or borders on the screens (especially if you’re looking to create a triple screen setup).
 We will cover these factors in more detail below, but it is important to remember that there are more subtle differences to think about besides the price and space needed.

 In order to make sure that you pick the right screen for your setup, you need to consider all of these factors.
 Monitors can be expensive, and you want to make sure that you don’t waste your money.
 Knowing more about each of your options will help to make the decision much easier.

 The Best Triple Monitor Setups For Sim Racing